Graph Data Augmentation with Contrastive Learning on Covariate Distribution Shift: Methodology

 \subsubsection{Strengthen the Stable Feature Generator}

 Our work is motivated by the success of contrastive learning with data augmentation in self-supervised learning, which has also been shown to be effective in graph-based applications \cite{ju2024towards}.
 However, there are various contrastive losses.
 For example, triplet loss enforces a margin between the anchor and positive samples, and the anchor and negative samples, such that the distance between the anchor and positive is always smaller.
 Information noise contrastive estimation (InfoNCE) \cite{chen2020simple} can learn representations of data such that positive examples are closer to each other in the feature space than negative examples (e.g., different images).
 Normalized temperature-scaled cross-entropy loss (NT-Xent) can build on the InfoNCE loss but introduces specific normalization and temperature scaling to improve training stability and performance.
 In this work, we adopt the widely used InfoNCE loss as our contrastive loss.
+It should be noted that any contrastive loss satisfying the above requirements can be incorporated into the proposed algorithm.
+In this work, we implement the algorithm using the InfoNCE loss.

 The original model utilizes the cross-entropy with label information to train.
 Here, we utilize InfoNCE \cite{chen2020simple} to unleash the power of the vector itself.
 InfoNCE is defined as follows: